ProLoser/awesome-lifehacks/Eating.md

 "I don't like food, I LOVE it.
 If I DONT love it I DONT swallow."
 - Anton Ego (Ratatouille 2007)

+## Eat Less, More Often
+Always order small, and spread your intake out throughout the day, maybe even across more locations.

+Sometimes I will fast for a day just to allow more time to digest but be careful of binge ordering and eating when breaking your fast.

 ## Give away the last bite

 ## Pay extra